KittyGiraudel/site/_posts/2013-12-09-the-stylesheet-breaker.md

 ## How did it start

-I was working on [Browserhacks](http://browserhacks.com) pretty late very other night and just when I was about to turn everything off and go to bed, I runned the site on Google Chrome to "check that everything’s okay".
+I was working on [Browserhacks](http://browserhacks.com) pretty late very other night and just when I was about to turn everything off and go to bed, I runned the site on Google Chrome to “check that everything’s okay”.

 And everything seemed okay until I noticed one deficient [hack](http://browserhacks.com/#hack-ac2480b5c83038f2d838e2a62e28a307) we added a couple of days earlier, aiming for Chrome 29+ and Opera 16+.
 My Chrome 31.0.1650.57 didn’t seem targeted so I removed the hack from our database and added a note about it on our GitHub repository.
 No big deal.